hereldar/php-date-times/docs/reference/local-date-time.md

 public function microsecond(): int;
 ```

-Returns the microsecond of the second.
+Returns the microsecond of the second, from 0 to 999,999.

-@return int<0, 999999>

 ### compareTo